Shopify/polaris/polaris.shopify.com/content/new-design-language/index.md

 title: Beta access to our new design language
 description: |
   Polaris is developing version 12 to match Shopify's new design language.
-  This update will seamlessly update your app to about 70% and assist you in updating custom components using our tools and tokens.
+  This update will seamlessly update your apps design to about 70% and assist you in updating custom components using our tools and tokens.
   You can access the early beta release now if you want to update immediately instead of waiting for the stable release in September.
 hideFromNav: true
 keywords: